HackYourFuture/JavaScript1/Week1/MAKEME.md

 <br>    5.6 Console.log the highest value.

 6. Arrays!
-<br>    6.1 Declare an empty array (you can decide on how to call it yourself, but read on a bit here and see if you can find a good name that exactly describes what this variable will hold).
+    6.1 Declare an empty array (you can decide on how to call it yourself, but read on a bit here and see if you can find a good name that exactly describes what this variable will hold).
 <br>    6.2 Write a console.log statement that explains in words what you think the value of the array is.
 <br>    6.3 Console.log your array.
 <br>    6.4 Create an array that has your favorite animals inside